Romance novel: Science fiction romance

-These books (time travel, fantasy, science fiction, and futuristic) blend romance with fantasy or science fiction, and they often overlap the paranormal subgenre.
+Science fiction romance is "unique blend of three of the most popular genres: science fiction, fantasy, and romance."
 While exploring their alternate worlds, they also offer a fully developed romance.
 The sensuality level in these novels varies from chaste to very sexy.

 Over the years, many publishers have included futuristic, fantasy, and science-fiction romances in their contemporary series lines (for example, Harlequin Temptation, Harlequin Superromance, Silhouette Special Edition).
-Today these romances are published by most major publishers, including Berkley Books, Harlequin's LUNA and MIRA, Pocket Books, Kensington Books, Dorchester Publishing, Avon Books, and NAL.
-The e-Book publisher Ellora's Cave has published many erotic romances with fantasy themes and other-worldly heroes and heroines.

-There is overlap in these subgenres.
-Steampunk is science fiction mixed with alternate history which takes place during the Victorian era.
-It mixes historical elements with technology (think of the television series The Wild Wild West (1965–1969)).
-Authors to check out include M. K. Hobson and Gail Dayton.

-The first futuristic romance to be marketed by a mainstream romance publisher, Jayne Ann Krentz's Sweet Starfire, was published in 1986 and was a "classic road trip romance" that just happened to be set in a separate galaxy.
+The first futuristic romance to be marketed by a mainstream romance publisher, Jayne Ann Krentz's Sweet Starfire, was published in 1986 and was a "classic road trip romance" that happened to be set in a separate galaxy.
 This genre has become more popular since 2000.
 Krentz attributes the popularity of this romance genre to the fact that the novels "are, at heart, classic historical romances that just happen to be set on other worlds."

+Science fiction overlaps with other subgeres like steampunk which is science fiction mixed with alternate history which takes place during the Victorian era.
+It mixes historical elements with technology (for example, the television series The Wild Wild West (1965–1969)).
+Authors in this subgenre include M. K. Hobson and Gail Dayton.